gillohner/pubky-iCalendar-research/nexus-endpoints.md

 Nexus indexes calendars by:

-1. Scanning all homeservers for `/pub/pubky.app/vcalendar/*` paths
+1. Scanning all homeservers for `/pub/pubky.app/vcalendar/*` paths.
-2. Extracting `x-pubky-admins` property from each calendar
+2. Extracting the `x-pubky-admins` property from each calendar.
-3. Building an index mapping calendar URIs to admin lists
+3. Building an index mapping calendar URIs to admin lists.
-4. Computing metadata (event counts, attendee counts, timestamps)
+4. Computing metadata (event counts, attendee counts, timestamps).

 ### Event Aggregation

 Nexus aggregates events for each calendar by:

-1. For each calendar, identify all admin pubky:// URIs from `x-pubky-admins`
+1. For each calendar, identify all admin pubky:// URIs from `x-pubky-admins`.
-2. Scan each admin's homeserver for `/pub/pubky.app/vevent/*` paths
+2. Scan each admin's homeserver for `/pub/pubky.app/vevent/*` paths.
-3. Filter events where `x-pubky-calendar` matches the calendar URI
+3. Filter events where `x-pubky-calendar` matches the calendar URI.
-4. Aggregate all matching events into the calendar's event collection
+4. Aggregate all matching events into the calendar's event collection.
-5. Build temporal indexes for efficient date-range queries
+5. Build temporal indexes for efficient date-range queries.

 **Example**: